deexor64/chatfs/README.md

 Operations like `list` and `content` are safe to try and most useful.

-🔐 Privacy note
+## 10. Privacy note

-For better privacy, it’s recommended to self-host the server part instead of using a public one.
+For better privacy, it's recommended to self-host the server part instead of using a public one.

 That way, your workspace traffic doesn’t go through any external server you don’t control.